Are you a parent looking to assist your student through this process?

 A: No, any disability information is confidential and not included on the transcript.
 Documentation and disability service records are maintained separately from other academic records.

 A: There are so many opportunities at JCCC for students to become involved.
 The Center for Student Involvement coordinates clubs and organizations along with events to connect students socially and professionally.
 JCCC also hosts cultural events, concerts, athletic events, lectures, exhibits and sports activities.
-The Autism Spectrum Support Club is specially designed for students on the Autism spectrum and a great place for students to find friends, peers and supporters.
+The Neurodiversity Club is a great place for students to find friends, peers, and supporters.
 The goal of the club is for all members to learn from one another, experience social activities and develop friendships.